JasonFritsche/vue-tailwind-todo/README.md

 # FOSS 4 Life

-Feel free to clone, contribute, and/or fork.
+Feel free to clone, contribute, and/or fork (this includes (meaningful/helpful) Hacktoberfest contributions)

 # Vue 3 + Typescript + Vite